With parallel import scheme, China aims to rein in luxury car prices - sources

 More than 20 dealers have applied to join the pilot scheme, where imported luxury models will be sold at a 10-20 percent discount to those available through authorized channels, said an official at the Shanghai Waigaiqiao Automobile Exchange Market Co Ltd, the market organizer.

-China has had a grey market in auto sales for some time, centered around the northern port city of Tianjin where about half of China’s total car import deals are done.
-But buyers have been cautious given the lack of quality guarantee and after-sales service on unauthorized cars.
+China has had a grey market in auto sales for some time, centred around the northern port city of Tianjin where about half of China’s total car import deals are done.
+But buyers have been cautious given the lack of quality guarantee and after-sales service on unauthorised cars.

 That will change under the new scheme.

-“The main significance (of the pilot scheme) is that buyers will now be legally entitled to warranty packages,” whether their imported car comes through an authorized or unauthorized channel, said IHS Automotive analyst Namrita Chow.
+“The main significance (of the pilot scheme) is that buyers will now be legally entitled to warranty packages,” whether their imported car comes through an authorised or unauthorised channel, said IHS Automotive analyst Namrita Chow.

 Analysts said it was difficult to gauge the likely impact on car prices given a lack of clarity over which models come under the parallel import scheme.